windfiresteel/windfiresteel.github.io/about.md

 permalink: /about/
 ---

-Hello, I'm Ace and I mostly just watch youtube.
+Hello, I'm Jon and I write sometimes